XML

 // root.elements[0].name === "w:r"

-The parse function converts an XML string into an Element tree following the xml-js format.
+The xml2js function converts an XML string into an Element tree following the xml-js format.

 trim: true,